highlando/academic-kickstart/content/post/fenics-burger-pod-dmd/index.md

 3. projecting down the result.

 This means that our model is not completely independent of the full dimension.
-For this problem there are *hyperreduction* techiques like DEIM.
+For this problem there are *hyperreduction* techniques like DEIM.

 Thus, the *right hand side* is readily defined the more that the projected mass matrix is the identity.
 Why?